Disinhibited Social Engagement Disorder (DSED): Symptoms And Treatment Options

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Disinhibited social engagement disorder (DSED) is a relatively rare behavioral disorder that affects children, though it may also impact an individual in the future as an adolescent or adult if left untreated.
 One of the primary signs of DSED is a child fearlessly approaching, interacting, and being overly familiar with strangers in a way that’s culturally and developmentally unusual.
-Read on to find out more about this disorder, including treatment options.
+Below, we’re covering disinhibited social engagement disorder—including its symptoms, causes, and treatment options—and comparing it with two related conditions, reactive attachment disorder and attention-deficit/hyperactivity disorder.

 Is your child constantly going up to strangers?